Offirmo/offirmo-monorepo/stack--current/A-apps--core/the-boring-rpg/l1-definitions/README.md

-Base definitions needed in nearly all other modules.

-On top to avoid circular dependencies.

-import {
-    Item,
-    InventorySlot,
-    ItemQuality,
- } from '@tbrpg/definitions'
+# @tbrpg/definitions

+Extracted TBRPG global definitions used in almost all packages, mainly to avoid dependency loops